Chase Ultimate Rewards Review: Value, Travel & Tips

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.
 Chase is a WalletHub partner.

-Chase Ultimate Rewards is the 5th best credit card rewards program, according to the top nine issuers’ cards, rules, limitations and assorted perks.
+Chase Ultimate Rewards is the 4th best credit card rewards program, according to WalletHub's latest comparison of the major issuers’ cards, rules, limitations and assorted perks.
 Once known as Chase “Flexible Rewards,” the Ultimate Rewards program features some of the most popular credit cards on the market, including the Chase Sapphire Preferred® Card and the Ink Business Preferred℠ Credit Card.Compare Chase Credit Cards

 Some Ultimate Rewards cards offer cash back.
 Others provide Ultimate Rewards points, which are generally worth 1 cent to 1.5 cents apiece, depending on which card you have and how you redeem.
 And there are plenty of redemption options, from a statement credit to travel booked through Chase.